heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

   - Images
   - Containers
   - Registries
+  - Dockerfile files
 - Docker Compose as a tool to manage multiple containers
-  - Dockerfiles
   - Docker Compose files

 #### Elements to improve for next year

 - Move this chapter after the Java TCP programming chapter
 - More details on each line of the Dockerfile and Docker Compose file maybe?
 - Use more concrete examples instead of a generic Alpine image with greetings, `tree` command with volumes and File Browser as a web application with ports maybe?
 It is hard to think of a good example that is not too complex to understand and not too simple to be useless.

 ### SMTP and Telnet